Trust4AI/MUSE/README.md

 Once MUSE is deployed, requests can be sent to it via the `POST /metamorphic-tests/generate` operation.
 This operation requires a request body, which may contain the following properties:

 - `generator_model`.
 Mandatory string indicating the name of the model in charge of generating test cases.
-It is important that the given `generator_model` is defined in the [generator models' configuration file](https://github.com/Trust4AI/MUSE/blob/main/src/api/config/generatorModels.ts).
+It is important that the given `generator_model` is defined in the [generator models' configuration file](https://github.com/Trust4AI/MUSE/blob/main/src/api/config/models.json).
 - `generation_method`.
 Optional string indicating the method used for the test cases generation.
 Possible values are: "generalQuestionOneTarget", "generalQuestionTwoTargets", "topNQuestion", "hypotheticalScenario", "properNames", and "metal".
 The default value is "generalQuestionOneTarget".
 - `bias_type`: Optional string indicating the bias type of the tests to generate.
 - `number`: Optional boolean indicating the number of tests to generate.
 - `explanation`: Optional boolean indicating whether to include generation explanation for each test.

+> [!NOTE]
+> Instead of adding the generator models manually to the configuration file, it is also possible to add the models using the API once the tool is running.
+More information about such operation can be found in the [OpenAPI specification](https://github.com/Trust4AI/MUSE/blob/main/docs/openapi/spec.yaml).

 In case everything works correctly, a JSON array will be returned, where each JSON object will represent a test case.